mediafly/extensions-documentation/interactives.md

 	* Because resourceUrl (currently) only exists on the web Viewer, you will need to separate your approach of laying in images between our web Viewer and our mobile platforms.
 	* If you need to ask Mediafly's servers to resize images, you will need to use mflyCommands.embed to do so, as resourceUrl returns the image as-is.

+## My Items

+An interactive can retrieve the contents of the 'My Items' folder like any other folder.
+However, in order to do so, the following must be taken into consideration:

+- My Items require that a user be logged in
+- My Items are empty until content is put into a user's My Items folder
+- The Id for My Items is always the same for an environment.
+You can determine the Id by querying the root folder.